Appaji-Yadla/Appaji-Yadla/README.md

 👋 Hello!
 I'm Appaji Yadla, a Software Engineer currently pursuing a Data Science course at Innomatics Research Labs.
 I am also excited to share that I've been selected as a Data Science Intern at Innomatics Research Labs.
 With a strong foundation in software engineering and a growing passion for data science, I am actively exploring and contributing to various projects.

-**Education and Internship:**
-Currently Pursuing: Data Science Course at Innomatics Research Labs
-Internship: Data Science Intern at Innomatics Research Labs

 **Projects:**
-1. **Medical Cost Prediction (Healthcare Domain)** Problem Statement: Predict the medical costs billed by health insurance on an individual given some features about the individual in the dataset.
+1. **Medical Cost Prediction (Healthcare Domain)**

+   Problem Statement: Predict the medical costs billed by health insurance on an individual given some features about the individual in the dataset.

-2. **Banking Case Study - Credit Risk Scoring Dataset** Problem Statement: Predict whether a customer will default on loan payments based on various features like Age, Income, Loan Amount, Loan Intent, Home Ownership, etc.
+2. **Banking Case Study - Credit Risk Scoring Dataset**

+   Problem Statement: Predict whether a customer will default on loan payments based on various features like Age, Income, Loan Amount, Loan Intent, Home Ownership, etc.

 3. **Text Data - Sentiment Analysis**

    Task A: Perform data preprocessing on the given text data and convert it into numerical vectors.

    Task B: Build models to predict the score of a given text review.

 4. **Image Data - Recognizing Handwritten Alphabets**

    Description: Create a DataFrame from raw image files of handwritten alphabets.
 Use data engineering skills to annotate each image into one of the 26 classes.

     Goal: Build a model to recognize characters in handwritten images.

-5. **EDA on AMCAT Data-Employment Outcome 2015 (AMEO)** Explore and analyze the Aspiring Mind Employment Outcome 2015 (AMEO) dataset focusing on engineering graduates' employment outcomes.
+5. **EDA on AMCAT Data-Employment Outcome 2015 (AMEO)**

+   Explore and analyze the Aspiring Mind Employment Outcome 2015 (AMEO) dataset focusing on engineering graduates' employment outcomes.
 Perform Exploratory Data Analysis (EDA) considering Salary as the target variable.

 **Skills:**

 Programming Languages: Python

 Data Analysis and Visualization: Pandas, Matplotlib, Seaborn, Tableau